 A 2018 report by FutureEye, Commodity or Sentient Being?
 Australia’s shifting mindset on farmed animal welfare, found high levels of community concern around withholding food and water from animals for long periods during transportation as well as performing painful procedures on animals without pain relief, yet such practices are widespread, routine and legal.

-Reviews of animal welfare standards are approved by Ministers of Agriculture whose primary stakeholders are the industries that profit from industrial scale and entrenched unacceptable practices, and that do not want to change.
+Reviews of animal welfare standards are approved by Ministers of Agriculture whose primary stakeholders are the industries that profit from industrial-scale and entrenched unacceptable practices, and that do not want to change.
 Despite these reviews technically needing to balance the scientific evidence on the welfare of animals with public opinion and current industry practices, governments have historically prioritised industry interests.

 In fact, neither high public concern nor overwhelming scientific evidence over recent decades has brought about the obvious changes that animals need.